 There’s substantial evidence that early lead exposure could be one of the top risk factors for later delinquency, criminal behavior, and incarceration.
 The story of the lead exposure in Flint is far from over.

 And, unfortunately, it’s not just Flint, Michigan.
 As reported by Reuters in Scientific American magazine, many other areas of the United States have problems with lead in the drinking water.

 The headline reads, “Thousands of U.S. Areas Afflicted with Lead Poisoning beyond Flint’s.”

 The media can shine in the area of health journalism when it brings health-related issues to light—capturing and focusing public attention on important issues to improve public health.

 As we saw how government officials focused on deflecting attention in the media, with statements like “People can just relax,” the news shouldn’t contribute to panic, but there are times when media-inspired worry can be fuel for change.

 Common Questions About the Flint Water Crisis

-The culprit behind Flint’s water crisis cannot be precisely singled out as it was the government of Flint’s decision to cut costs by switching water supplies to the toxic Flint river.
+The culprit behind Flint’s water crisis cannot be precisely singled out as it was the government of Flint’s decision to cut costs by switching water supplies to the toxic Flint River.
 However, the Governor should be held liable along with his team and the team who carried out the plans.

 The Flint water crisis was and was not fixed.
 They switched back to using the Detroit River for their supply, and the water was better.
-However, the damage to the pipes continues and until every pipe has been replaced, there will continue to be problems.
+However, the damage to the pipes continues.
+Until every pipe has been replaced, there will continue to be problems.
 It was thought in 2017 that the crisis was over and the government encouraged residents to drink from government filters, but residents are still wary.
 Some of the water tests below the legal limit of 15 parts per billion, but it is only a matter of time before another pipe is found with lead.